vitorpp10/cpp-projects/README.md

     * `pipe-flood/`: continuously writes and reads from a pipe to observe basic i/o synchronization and buffer behavior.
   * `one-off/`: isolated single-file scripts that do not fit a larger module.
     * `nonblocking-wait/`: tests concurrent parent-child execution by polling the child's status using waitpid with the wnohang flag.
     * `sigint-handler/`: simple isolated script replacing the default ctrl+c termination with a custom sigint signal handler for graceful exits.
+    * `parallel-mmap-scanner/`: an advanced capstone experiment combining process creation (fork), raw directory parsing (getdents64), and zero-copy file mapping (mmap). implements data parallelism by spawning multiple threads to scan isolated memory chunks concurrently, utilizing atomic counters and getrusage for system-level benchmarking.

 ## how to run